Understanding Feature Vectors in Dataloop 🧬

 text = item.download(save_locally=False).read().decode('utf8')

-embeddings = embeddings.embed_documents([text])[0]
+vector = embeddings.embed_documents([text])[0]

-feature = feature_set.features.create(value=embeddings,
+feature = feature_set.features.create(

 pbar.update()